systemd-cron/systemd-cron-next/README.md

 ## Disclaimer

-This is not a production-ready project!
+This is a beta product!
 Use at your own risk!
-I'm not responsible for any data losses, time losses, money losses or any other failures due to usage of this project!
+I'm not responsible for any data losses, time losses, money losses or any other failures due to usage or misusage of this project!
+I've run this product on my local server for several months without issues, but it does not mean you will have no issues as well!
+Don't blame me for any crashes because of the product!
 You were warned!

 ## License